 Ljubljana is currently the only European capital where you can paddle on SUP through the very heart of its historical town.
 Pretty exciting right?

 We love to get a different perspective from the river.
 The journey offers unique views of the castle, iconic city sights, and the hustle and bustle of the streets.
 To enjoy your trip the most and not get lost in the historical streets, you can join an organized guided tour which includes the rental of all the equipment.

 7. Lago del Predil

 The name gives a clue that this lake is not located in Slovenia, but in Italy.
-However, it has a place on our list because it lies only 10 min drive from the Slovenian border.
-And if you are already in Triglav national park you definitely shouldn’t miss exploring this water treasure!
+However, it has a place on our list because it lies only 10 10-minute drive from the Slovenian border.
+And if you are already in Triglav National Park you definitely shouldn’t miss exploring this water treasure!

 If you want to make sure that you don’t miss the waterfall, you can join a guided SUP trip including equipment rental and a shuttle from Bovec or another close location of your choice.

 So when are you coming to see all of these wonderful places?:-) If you have visited a SUP location that would deserve to be on our list, just leave us a comment below.
 We are happy to extend it.

 Copywriter and content creator with a love for paddleboarding, hiking, and good coffee.
 Years ago, Veronika left her corporate office job to explore the world as a digital nomad.
 But Soča Valley took her heart.